merybenavente/adaptable_synthdatagen_system/README.md

 5. **Feedback loop**
    Quality outcomes are fed back as rewards to the router, which learns which strategies (arms) work best and continuously adapts its routing decisions through the epsilon-greedy bandit algorithm.

-### Evaluation

-Outside this generation loop, the system includes an **evaluation** module that tests the generated datasets on downstream tasks—training small models on the synthetic data to measure their real-world utility and feeding those results back as additional signals for the bandit.

----

-**The result**: A system that doesn't just generate data, but adapts its approach based on what actually works, balancing exploration of new strategies with exploitation of proven ones.

----

-## Architecture

-The pipeline runs in iterative batches:
-1. **Context Extraction**: Build context from Spec (domain, constraints, sample count)
-2. **Router**: Select generator arm and parameters based on context + feedback state
-3. **Generator**: Produce batch of samples
-4. **Quality Assessment**: Score and filter samples
-5. **Feedback Engine**: Compute metrics and update state
-6. Repeat until target samples collected

-The system adapts:
+**Adaptive Mechanisms:**

 - **Arm selection** uses epsilon-greedy strategy balancing exploration vs exploitation
 - **Exploration rate** decays over iterations to shift from exploration to exploitation
 - **LocalFeedbackState** tracks per-job iteration state, arm rewards, and performance metrics

+**Evaluation**

+Outside this generation loop, the system includes an **evaluation** module that tests the generated datasets on downstream tasks—training small models on the synthetic data to measure their real-world utility and feeding those results back as additional signals for the bandit.

+**The result**

+A system that doesn't just generate data, but adapts its approach based on what actually works, balancing exploration of new strategies with exploitation of proven ones.

 ---